arunthampi/relax/README.md

 `message_deleted`  | The original message text
 `reaction_added`   | Reaction added to a message.
 This contains the text representation of a reaction, for e.g. `:simple_smiley:`
 `reaction_removed` | Reaction removed from a message.
 This contain the text representation of a reaction, for e.g. `:simple_smiley:`
-`team_join`        | Since there is no text metadata associated with this event, it is always blank.
+`team_joined`      | Since there is no text metadata associated with this event, it is always blank.
 `im_created`       | Since there is no text metadata associated with this event, it is always blank.

 ### relax_bot_uid